Design-Robust Two-Way-Fixed-Effects Regression For Panel Data

 In this case, a reasonble estimate of the outcome model can be formulated as

-For short panels with $T = O(1)$, the time fixed effects $\gamma_t$'s can be estimated via the standard TWFE regression, which are known to be consistent.
+For short panels with $T = O(1)$, the time fixed effects $\lambda_t$'s can be estimated via the standard TWFE regression, which are known to be consistent.
 However, there is no way to consistently estimate the unit fixed effect $\alpha_i$ since only $T$ samples $Y_{i1}, \ldots, Y_{iT}$ can be used for estimation.
 The central question is how to estimate $\alpha_i$ for the aggregated AIPW estimator.
-Here we consider three strategies: \begin{enumerate}[(1)] \item using the plug-in estimate of $\alpha_i$'s, even if they are inconsistent; \item pretending that $\alpha_i$ does not exist and setting $\hat{\alpha}_i = 0$; \item using the Mundlak-type regression estimates proposed by \cite{arkhangelsky2018role}. \end{enumerate} Note that the first strategy cannot be used with cross-fitting because it is impossible to estimate $\alpha_i$ without using the $i$-th sample.
+Here we consider three strategies: \begin{enumerate}[(1)] \item using the plug-in estimate of $\alpha_i$'s, even if they are inconsistent; \item pretending that $\alpha_i$ does not exist and setting $\hat{\alpha}_i = 0$; \end{enumerate} Note that the first strategy cannot be used with cross-fitting because it is impossible to estimate $\alpha_i$ without using the $i$-th sample.